sondidu/musicdidu-QUTy/sheets/README.md

 ### Setting Block
 A **setting block** follows JSON's syntax closely.
 It is text enclosed with curly brackets `{}` with **setting fields** separated by a commas `,`, but must all be in a single line. **Setting fields** are case-sensitive and are key-value pairs separated by an equal sign `=`.
 These are the valid key-value pairs of a **setting field**:
-- `BPM`: Beats per minute is a positive integer above or equal to 64, representing the music's tempo.
-[Why does it have to be greter than or equal to 64?](#why-bpm--64)
+- `BPM`: Beats Per Minute is two positive integers separated by a `/`.
+The first number is the desired BPM value, and the second number is the beat value.
+Valid beat values are: 1, 2, 4, 8, 16, and 32.
+The beat value can optionally have a `.` to indicate that beat value is a dotted note.
+Not all possible combinations of BPM and beat values are possible, learn why [here](#some-bpm-and-beat-value-combinations-arent-possible).
 - `tsig`: Time signature is two positive integers separated by a `/`.
-The first number represents the **number of beats per bar** (a.k.a beats per measure), and the second number represents the **beat value**.
+The first number is the **number of beats per bar** (a.k.a beats per measure), and the second number is the **beat value**.
 Valid values for beat value are: 1, 2, 4, 8, 16, and 32.
 - `anacrusis`: Anacrusis represents whether the next bar should have its beats validated.
 By default, all **bars** must have the right number of beats based on the current time signature.
 To declare the next **bar** an anacrusis bar, set the value to `True`.
 - `skipbars`: The number of bars to skip processing.

 Here's an example of a **setting block**:
 `{ BPM=100, tsig=4/4, anacrusis=True }`

-#### Why BPM >= 64?
+#### Why Some BPM and Beat Value Combinations aren't Possible
-The BPM (beats per minute) has to be greater than or equal to 64 because that is the lowest BPM value for the QUTy's TCB.
-The QUTy uses an [ATTINY1626](https://ww1.microchip.com/downloads/en/DeviceDoc/ATtiny1624-26-27-DataSheet-DS40002234A.pdf) microcontroller.
-The TCB's maximum period value is the maximum value of an unsigned 16-bit integer (65535).
-The lower the BPM value would require longer delays between interrupts.
-Any value lower than 64 would require a value larger than 65535, which is not possible.
-Therefore, the BPM value has to be greater than or equal to 64 for this project.
+Some BPM and beat value combinations aren't posssible because of the hardware limitation of the QUTy's TCB.
+The QUTy uses an [ATTINY1626](https://ww1.microchip.com/downloads/en/DeviceDoc/ATtiny1624-26-27-DataSheet-DS40002234A.pdf) microcontroller which has a 16-bit timer TCB.
+Therefore, small BPM values are limited to the TCB's maximum Capture Compare (CCMP) value which is 65535.
+Examples of the smallest possible values are `64/4` and `128/8` that is 64 BPM with beats as quarter notes and 128 BPM with beats as eighth notes.
+Any equivalent BPM lower would result in an error.

 ### Bar
 Bars represent actual bars in music theory.
 A bar contains **musical elements** separated by spaces, enclosed in square brackets `[]`, and must all be in a single line.
 Covering every possible musical element is challenging, so I have decided to limit the scope to three elements: notes, rests, and tuplets.
 Each bar can have any number of elements as long as it follows each element's rules and the beats add up to the current time signature.